 The therapist will focus on the client’s awareness and perceptions of what they are experiencing through these interventions, and help them explore the meaning of their emotions.
 Such conversations with the therapist may take place while the client is performing the activity or in a counseling session afterward.

 A fundamental premise of experiential therapy is that one’s perception determines one’s behavior.
 By harnessing various types of creative expression to re-experience and release negative emotions, the client may experience positive feelings such as love, forgiveness, and calm in the present.

 By participating in experiential interventions with guidance from a therapist, the client is thought to gain deeper access to their own emotional processing, creativity, inner thoughts, and motivations that drive their interactions with others.
 At the same time, they will learn to reflect on their experiences to more comfortably make their own choices and decisions.
 Many forms of experiential therapy also call on the client to directly confront a situation or memory that is troubling to them; in this way, experiential therapy can help clients resolve internal conflicts that have long been ignored.

 What to Look for in an Experiential Therapist

-For private counseling, look for a licensed and experienced clinician with additional training and experience in a specific experiential approach, such as art therapy or psychodrama.
-In addition to checking credentials, you should feel safe and comfortable working with the therapist you choose.
-In clinical or medical settings, stick with reputable, state-licensed or certified treatment centers staffed with licensed, professional, mental health care workers.
+For private counseling, interested clients should look for a licensed and experienced clinician with additional training and experience in experiential therapy; if they are particularly interested in a specific experiential approach, such as art therapy or psychodrama, they can seek a therapist who has pursued training or certifications in this area.
+In addition to checking credentials, clients should feel safe and comfortable working with the therapist they choose.
+In clinical or medical settings, it’s important to stick with reputable, state-licensed or certified treatment centers staffed with licensed, professional, mental healthcare workers.